-- 3.1.1 Moderation of assessment supports high quality assessment practices which are an important element of the University's quality assurance framework. - 3.1.2 Division moderation practices must be approved by Academic Board. - 3.1.3 Each division is required to ensure that moderation practices in its schools are documented and specify: - a. how assessment tasks are reviewed in relation to course objectives, student workload and, where applicable, professional accreditation requirements - b. practices ensuring consistent, valid and reliable judgements are made about student performance in relation to learning outcomes within and across courses.
-This might include the use of: - i) marking guides - second marking, where a second marker assesses a representative sample of student work - iii) double-blind marking, where high-value assessment tasks are marked independently by two assessors - c. how marks and grades are reviewed - d. how the quality of feedback provided to students is reviewed - e. any actions that may be required before results are finalised for the study period - f. equivalent practices for alternative forms of course delivery such as offshore or external - g. the nature and timing of external benchmarking of moderation practices.
+- 3.1.1 Moderation of assessment supports high quality assessment practices which are an important element of the University's quality assurance framework. - 3.1.2 Academic Unit moderation practices must be approved by the Academic Unit Board and reported to the Academic Strategy, Standards and Quality Committee for noting. - 3.1.3 Each Academic Unit must ensure that its moderation practices include the following requirements: - a.
+Deans of Programs must provide an annual report on moderation to the Academic Unit Board or delegated committee - b. for programs that are not externally accredited, an external moderation process must be undertaken at least once per every program review cycle conducted in accordance with the Quality Assurance and Improvement Policy - c. a report on moderation processes and outcomes must be included as part of the reaccreditation report prepared as part of each program review conducted in accordance with the Quality Assurance and Improvement Policy - d. specific provision for moderation must be included in contracts related to the delivery of offshore programs - e. the moderation practices of an Academic Unit must be reviewed by its Teaching and Learning Strategy Group at least once every three years - 3.1.4 In addition to the requirements specified in clause 3.1.3 each Academic Unit must ensure that its moderation practices specify: - a. how assessment tasks are reviewed in relation to course objectives, student workload and, where applicable, professional accreditation requirements - b. practices ensuring consistent, valid and reliable judgements are made about student performance in relation to learning outcomes within and across courses.
+This might include the use of: - i) marking guides - ii) second marking, where a second marker assesses a representative sample of student work

+- iii) double-blind marking, where high-value assessment tasks are marked independently by two assessors - c. how marks and grades are reviewed - d. how the quality of feedback provided to students is reviewed - e. any actions that may be required before results are finalised for the study period - f. equivalent practices for alternative forms of course delivery such as offshore or external - g. the nature and timing of external benchmarking of moderation practices.